ViXeN: View eXtract aNnotate media data¶

 - Works with different types of media, videos, images, audio, text, and PDF.

-- Supports any number of used-defined metadata fields per project.
+- Supports any number of user-defined metadata fields per project.

 - Does not modify the original media but keeps its metadata separately.